Ep.07-Starting a business in a recession with Brandon Rodman

 Being Relentlessly Resourceful in a Recession

 Like a cockroach.
 You mean, you never considered how an entrepreneur is like a cockroach?!
 Neither had I. But it paints an interesting picture.
-This recession is no joke.
+A recession is no joke.
 It’s daunting and scary.
 It’s pervasive and deep.
 But if you think you’re a business cockroach, then you’ll arm yourself with everything you need to survive the metaphorical nuclear bomb that is this recession.

 Being like a cockroach isn’t just being indestructible.
 It’s also being resourceful.
 Limitations can bring out our creativity.
-With COVID-19, we’re limited with space, touch, sharing, and so much more.
-These limitations are kindling to help bring about what might end up being some of the most creative thinking we’ve seen in decades.

 3 Takeaways